Stool Analysis - What's It all About and How can it Help You?

 If you’ve been given the frustrating diagnosis of Irritable Bowel Syndrome (IBS), an umbrella term covering a host of gut-related symptoms, then the struggle with chronic bloating, abdominal pain, excessive flatulence, constipation and diarrhoea may be familiar to you.

-If your digestive issues don’t appear to respond to changes to your lifestyle or eating habits, no amount of probiotics seem to be working, or you have struggled with gut issues for a long time and not felt like you’ve not got to the root of the problem, then getting a picture of what is going on in the gut via stool analysis often provides the extra information we need to help tweak nutrition and start making breakthroughs with gut health.
+If your digestive issues don’t appear to respond to changes to your lifestyle or eating habits, probiotics aren’t making a difference (or are making things worse!), or you have struggled managing gut issues for a long time without reaching the root of the problem, then getting a picture of what is going on in the gut via stool analysis can reveal hidden imbalances.

-And, if you are reacting to and/or avoiding multiple foods and are worried your diet is feeling restrictive, then stool analysis can provide valuable insights into why these reactions are happening in the first place.
+And, if you are reacting to and/or avoiding multiple foods and are worried your diet is feeling restrictive, again, stool analysis can provide valuable insights into some of the underlying imbalances giving rise to food reactions in the first place.

-My go-to test for digestive health is the GI Effects Comprehensive Stool Profile from Genova Diagnostics.
-It offers a detailed picture of gut function, helping to identify imbalances that may contribute to IBS and other gut-related conditions.
-By assessing key gut-related markers, this leading edge test can help us to make more strategic personalised decisions about the actions that can be taken to promote better digestion and gut health going forward.
+This leading edge test offers a detailed picture of gut function, helping to identify imbalances that may contribute to gastrointestinal symptoms, and gut-related concerns including IBS, and can help us to make more strategic personalised decisions about the actions that can be taken to promote better digestion and gut health going forward.

 Fat digestion, protein digestion and pancreatic function